We've so far spent 6,100 hours gathering 27,200 mattress reviews from over 900 sources. Here is a brief summary of our trustworthy research findings.

 |Holds up to use||D+||B||C+||D+||B+||A-|

-GET FULL STORY AND ANALYSIS at mattresses and sex.
+SEE THE FULL ANALYSIS at our mattresses and sex research.

 Among other factors, mattress thickness is an important attribute that small and large people should consider.